5amonis7/5amonis7/README.md

-- 👋 Hi, I’m @5amonis7
+- 👋 Hi, I’m Andrew Monis
-- 👀 I’m interested in frontend development, backend development and having fun programming
+- 👀 I’m interested in frontend development and having fun programming
-- 🌱 I’m currently learning HTML, CSS, JS, Node.js, Python
+- 🌱 I’m currently learning HTML, CSS, JS
 - 💞️ I’m looking to collaborate on web development and learn new programming languages and new technologies
 - 📫 How to reach me, at andrewwmonis@gmail.com